Jadel Katongo: Peterborough United (loan)

+Kayserispor

+On 17 January 2026, Katongo joined Turkish Süper Lig side Kayserispor.

 Style of play

 Katongo has been described as a ball-playing centre-half.
 It is considered he could also play as a right-back.
 Whilst on loan at Peterborough, he was tried in midfield.

 International career

 Katongo was born in England to a Zambian father and British mother.
 He has expressed an interest in playing for the Zambia national team.
 He was invited to train with the Zambian first team by head coach Avram Grant in 2023.
+He declined an invitation to represent Zambia first in 2022 when he was selected for the U-23 AFCON squad and then again in 2025 ahead of the Africa Cup of Nations.

 Katongo is a youth international for England, and in September 2023 was called up to the England U20 squad.
 In October 2023, he was called up to the England U-20 side for matches against Portugal U-20 and Romania U-20.
 He made his U20 debut on 12 October 2023, during a 2–0 away defeat to Romania.